Grassfarming

 E Requirements for Protection of Dairy Cows Against Infections at Parturition."

-rich in conjugated linoleic acid (CLA).
-However, the cheese making process
+in conjugated linoleic acid (CLA).
+However, the cheese making process itself

-itself can increase or decrease this amount.
-In a comprehensive survey,
+can increase or decrease this amount.
+In a comprehensive survey, the highest

-the highest amounts of CLA were found in soft cheeses aged approximately
+amounts of CLA were found in soft cheeses aged approximately three months.

 (Chin, S. F. et al (1992)).
 "Dietary Sources